split waves graphic

 Child Safeguarding Statement

-Emerald Park provides a range of educational and recreational activities to children and their families from across Ireland and abroad.
-Emerald Park staff members have a variety of levels of contact with children from brief encounters to immersive week-long summer day camp programmes.
+Emerald Park provides a range of educational and recreational activities to children and their families throughout Ireland and abroad.
+Emerald Park staff members have a variety of levels of contact with children.

-• School tours featuring access to activities in our theme park and guided tour of the zoo for both primary and secondary school children
+• School tours featuring access to activities in our theme park and a guided tour of the zoo for primary and secondary school children.

-• The protection and welfare of children is of paramount importance.
+• The protection and welfare of children are of paramount importance.

-• We will fully comply with our obligations under the Children First Act 2015, and other relevant legislation relating to the protection and welfare of children.
+• We will fully comply with our obligations under Children First: National Guidance for the Protection and Welfare of Children 2017, the Tusla Children First – Child Safeguarding Guide 2017, and the Children First Act 2015, and other relevant legislation relating to the protection and welfare of children.

-• We will fully co-operate with the relevant statutory authorities in relation to child safeguarding measures.
+• We will fully co-operate with the relevant statutory authorities concerning child safeguarding measures.

 • We promote safe practices to mitigate the possibility of harm to children and protect our staff from the necessity to take unnecessary risks that may leave themselves open to accusations of abuse or neglect.